 Frankie the Other Reindeer

-When Santa's reindeer guy, John Stockman (Gabriel Hogan), discovers Prancer has a cracked hoof and won't be able to fly he has to find a replacement and quickly or else there will be no delivering of presents this year and a lot of disappointed little girls and boys.
-With no choice John heads down to a reindeer ranch run by single mum Annie (Hilarie Burton) and her 8 year old daughter Madison (Lola Flanery) to try and buy a reindeer called Frankie.
-But things are complicated as businessman Reginald Buckley (Tim Matheson) wants their ranch whilst the bank won't give Annie anymore time on her loans.
+When Santa's reindeer guy, John Stockman (Gabriel Hogan - Christmas List), discovers Prancer has a cracked hoof and won't be able to fly he has to find a replacement and quickly or else Santa won't be able to deliver presents this year, meaning a lot of disappointed little girls and boys.
+With no choice John heads down to a reindeer ranch run by Annie (Hilarie Burton - Naughty or Nice), a single mum, and her 8 year old daughter, Madison (Lola Flanery), to try and buy a reindeer called Frankie.
+But things are complicated as businessman Reginald Buckley (Tim Matheson - Magical Christmas Ornaments) wants their ranch whilst the bank won't give Annie anymore time to repay her loan.
 And for John it becomes even more complicated as he finds himself falling for Annie who doesn't believe in Santa Claus.

-If you can think back to those westerns which you might have watched as a child, the ones where the stranger comes to town and helps a sweet woman who has inherited a ranch as she has to deal with a devious businessman and a corrupt bank manager who try to squeeze her out of it.
+Think back to those westerns where a stranger comes to town and helps a sweet woman who has inherited a ranch as she has to deal with a devious businessman and a corrupt bank manager trying to force her off her land.
 Whilst doing this the stranger and the woman end up falling in love with each other.
-Well "Last Chance for Christmas" uses that old idea but smothers it in some magic Santa dust to make it a Christmas movie about Santa's helper falling for the woman who is having to deal with a businessman trying to squeeze her off of her land.
+Well "Last Chance for Christmas" uses that same old idea but smothers it in some magic Santa dust to make it a Christmas movie about Santa's helper falling for the woman who is having to deal with a businessman trying to squeeze her off of her land.